microsoft/graphitation/website/docs/learn-graphql/guides/graphql-execution.md

 ## Resolution

 To resolve the data of the GraphQL query, we need to define how each field in the schema is fetched from the data source.
 There are different ways to do this, depending on how we structure our code and how we optimize our performance.
-In this section, we will explore two examples of how to resolve the data of the query, starting with a naive version that simply returns the full entire response from the root-field, to one that has explicit field resolvers for each field with custom logic.
+In this section, we will explore two variants of how to resolve the data of the query, starting with a naive version that simply returns the full entire response from the root-field, to one that has explicit field resolvers for each field with custom logic.

 But first, let's quickly cover how the executor will process your query.
 Let's consider the conversation list UI once more: